cilium/cilium/Documentation/policy/language.rst

 The following entities are defined:

 host
-    The host entity includes all cluster nodes.
-This also includes all containers running in host networking mode. cluster
+    The host entity includes the local host.
+This also includes all containers running in host networking mode on the local host. non-local-node
+    Any node in any of the connected clusters other than the local host.
+This also includes all non-local host networking containers.
+(Requires the option ``enable-non-local-node-identity`` to be enabled) cluster
     Cluster is the logical group of all network endpoints inside of the local cluster.
 This includes all Cilium-managed endpoints of the local cluster.